Notice of Privacy Practices

 Right to Confidential Communications:

 You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than at work.
 In order to request a type of confidential communication, you must make a written request to our Privacy Official specifying the requested method of contact, or the location where you wish to be contacted.
 Our practice will accommodate reasonable requests.
 You do not need to give a reason for your request.
-Forms may be requested through our office at (301) 942-7600.
+Forms are available on our website at

 You may revoke a restriction at any time in writing.
 We may also terminate our agreement to restriction and would contact you if this situation should occur.
-Forms may be requested through our office at (301) 942-7600.
+Forms are available on our website at www.washingtonarthritis.com or through our office at (301) 942-7600

 Right to Request Non-disclosure of Medical Treatment for Self-Pay Services: You have the right to request to have your records withheld from your insurance carrier or health plan if you or a person other than your insurance carrier or health plan pay for your treatment in full.